Does auto insurance cover transmission repair?

-When does auto insurance cover transmission repair or replacement?
+When does auto insurance cover transmission replacement or repair?

 Here are examples of how your own auto policy may help cover the cost of repairing the transmission when the damage is the result of a covered event:

-- Comprehensive coverage: may cover events beyond your control: theft, vandalism, hitting an animal, glass breakage, fire, and weather-related issues.
-If such an event damages your transmission, comprehensive may pay for the damage, minus your deductible.
+Comprehensive car insurance coverage may cover events beyond your control: theft, vandalism, hitting an animal, glass breakage, fire, and weather-related issues.
+If such an event damages your transmission, comprehensive may pay for the damage, minus your car insurance deductible.

-- Collision coverage: may cover damage to your car's transmission from hitting an object, such as another vehicle, tree, or fence, minus your deductible.
+Auto collision coverage may cover damage to your car's transmission from hitting an object, such as another vehicle, tree, or fence, minus your deductible.
 Collision may also cover you if your car is hit while parked and the transmission is damaged.
 Learn what to do if someone hits your parked car.

 Unfortunately, most transmission repairs are the result of either normal wear and tear or inadequate maintenance, neither of which is covered by car insurance policies.
 Learn more about auto insurance coverages.